 Office telephones may be used by students only in the case of an emergency.
+The students are free to use their personal cell phones at appropriate times of the day for emergencies.
 Parents and students are to make all arrangements regarding after school before leaving for school in the morning.
-Students wanting to make phone calls to parents are made only on an as-needed basis as determined by school personnel.
-Students may bring personal cell phones to school but will be required to turn them in to the teacher at the beginning of the school day and may retrieve them before going home.
+Students wanting to make phone calls to parents are made only on an as needed basis as determined by school personnel.